sabHIML/Appointment/readme.md

 ### Features
 The high level features are as follows:

-* View a table of the current appointments for current month.
+* View a table of the current appointments for next 30 days.
 * Add an appointment using a name and email address.
 Disallow adding appointments on days that already have one.
 * Work in offline mode and sync while get internet connection.